crowbarz/aiopioneer/README.md

 A very simple command line interface `aiopioneer` is available to connect to the AVR, send commands and receive responses.
 It can be used to test the capabilities of the library against your specific AVR.

-On Home Assistant, you can run the CLI when the `pioneer_async` Home Assistant integration has been installed.
-On Home Assistant Supervised or Container, start the CLI from within the HA container: `docker exec -it homeassistant aiopioneer`.
+On Home Assistant, you can run the CLI within the Home Assistant container where the [`pioneer_async`](https://github.com/crowbarz/ha-pioneer_async) integration has been installed.
+Log into to the HA host via SSH, then run: `docker exec -it homeassistant aiopioneer <host>`.

 Invoke the CLI with the following arguments: